A road trip with a baby is one of the easiest and most flexible ways to start traveling as a new family!

 The Trifecta Checklist

-Of all the tips for road tripping with a baby, this one is KEY!
-We call it the “trifecta checklist.”
-So what does that mean?
-Sleep, diaper, food.
+Of all the tips for road tripping with a baby, this one is KEY.
+We call it the “Trifecta Checklist”: sleep, diaper, food.

 Plan For Several Stops